Miltonly/Streets/Chandler Crescent

 Which schools serve Chandler Crescent?

-Public elementary students attend Sam Sherratt Public School, located right on the crescent.
-Catholic elementary students go to St. Scholastica Catholic Elementary, a five-minute drive.
-Secondary options include Craig Kielburger Secondary School (public) and Bishop P.F.
-Reding Catholic Secondary (Catholic), both within a five-minute drive.
+Public elementary draws to Sam Sherratt Public School, a short walk away; Catholic elementary to St. Scholastica Catholic ES.
+Secondary catchment is Craig Kielburger Secondary School for public and Bishop P.F.
+Reding Catholic SS for Catholic.

 How far is Chandler Crescent from Toronto?